hphelion/documentation/commercial/GA1/commerical.services-identity-using.md

 * Validate that a group has a specified role on a domain.
 * Revoke a role from a group on a domain.

+**Note:** Domain management is currently not available using the Helion OpenStack v1.1 Horizon-based user dashboard.
+This initial implementation is targeted at sysadmins and developers interested in creating and deploying Domains for initial proof of concept deployments.
+Domain support is currently only available through the [CLI](#CLI) and [API](#API).
+No domain information is currently visible in the Horizon-based dashboard and users assigned to a domain will not be able to login to Horizon.

 ### Listing Projects ####

 Use the Identity service to view a list of projects in your cloud environment.